Financial-Times/origami/MIGRATION.md

 #### Markup

-- Only direct children of `o-typography-wrapper` are styled.
+- `o-typography-wrapper` used to style any number of nested child elements.
+To avoid conflicting with other components `o-typography-wrapper` now only styles direct children plus the direct children of any paragraph element.
 If your project nests multiple elements under an element with the `o-typography-wrapper` class, check typography styling on nested elements has not been lost.
 - `o-typography-link--external` class must be used along with the `o-typography-link` class.
 - `o-typography-big-number` is removed, replace with [o-big-number](https://github.com/Financial-Times/o-big-number/) markup.
 - `o-typography-blockquote` is removed, replace with [o-quote](https://github.com/Financial-Times/o-quote/) markup.